The basic narrative the people of Israel tell ourselves about Bilaam casts him as a central antagonist in our story.

 One who tries to see the merits of others is said to have “a good eye” while a person who focuses on other people’s flaws is understood to have an “evil eye.”
 And that’s precisely the underlying mechanism that gave Bilaam’s curses their power – the efficacy of a curse consists in isolating and enhancing the negative aspects of that curse’s target.

 But this trait isn’t only found in evildoers.
-It can sometimes even be found in righteous people – those of the g’vura (restrictive power) attribute who tend to focus on the shortcomings of others.
+It can sometimes even be found in righteous people – those of the g’vura (restrictive power) attribute whose impulse is to defend a culture, system, or social order from threats, and therefore have a tendency to focus on the negative traits of others.

 Bilaam’s second character trait was arrogance, which clearly manifested itself in how he spoke to King Balak.
 But this trait shouldn’t be considered completely negative because in order to attain self-actualization and success in life, it’s often necessary that a person not underestimate himself.
 In Bilaam’s case, we see that his high opinion of himself isn’t exaggerated.

-When our sages list greed as the third of Bilaam’s three primary qualities, the intended meaning is probably not greed for material wealth, but rather “spiritual greed.”
+Our sages list greed as the third of Bilaam’s three primary qualities.

 When Balak’s messengers come to enlist Bilaam’s help, he tells them that “even if Balak were to give me his house full of silver and gold, I couldn’t do anything, big or small, contrary to the command of HaShem my G-D.” (Bamidbar 22:18)